EpistasisLab/tpot/docs_sources/api.md

 </div>

-<a name="tpotclassifier-predict"></a>
+<a name="tpotregressor-predict"></a>
 ```Python
 predict(features)
 ```

 <div style="padding-left:5%" width="100%">
-Use the optimized pipeline to predict the classes for a feature set.
+Use the optimized pipeline to predict the target values for a feature set.
 <br /><br />
 <table width="100%">
 <tr>